htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 -  Fixed a bug that caused the *condor_shadow* to not attempt to reconnect to the *condor_starter* after a network disconnection.
-   Reconnecting after a restart of the *condor_schedd* was not affected.
+   This bug will also prevent reconnecting to some jobs after a restart of the *condor_schedd*.
    :ticket:`7033`

 Version 8.8.2